-• Top priority given to high quality, inclusive teaching in every classroom.

-- Full-time education offer provided to all students with a more bespoke curriculum offered to those with SEND where appropriate. - Classroom layouts and seating plans designed to consider individual needs. - Where necessary, support is provided in class for students. - The potential to withdraw a student for small-group intervention classes and/or support if this is deemed to be beneficial to the individual's well-being or academic progress. - Use of assistive technologies where appropriate - Exam Access Arrangements are applied for those students who need the extra support to perform at their best in the GCSE exams. - School trips and extra-curricular activities are supported where necessary to ensure SEND students can participate fully - Student access to supported areas at break and lunchtime that allow for the students' varying levels of need within large open spaces and/or crowded spaces.
+- Top priority given to high quality, inclusive teaching in every classroom. - Full-time education offer provided to all students with a more bespoke curriculum offered to those with SEND where appropriate. - Classroom layouts and seating plans designed to consider individual needs - Where necessary, support is provided in-class for students - The potential to withdraw a student for small-group intervention classes and/or support. - Use of assistive technologies where appropriate - Exam Access Arrangements are applied for those students who need the extra support to perform at their best in the GCSE exams. - School trips and extra-curricular activities are supported where necessary to ensure SEND students can participate fully - Student access to supported areas at break and lunchtime that allow for the students' varying levels of need within large open spaces and/or crowded spaces.